kacpertopol/wallCal/README.md

 togather with a couple of examples.

-I suggest copying this file to `cal` and making editing it to add your events.
+I suggest copying this file to `cal` and editing it to add your events.
 All the scripts described below need the file `cal` to be available.